|

 gut and it was found by making cattle gut slightly thinner, it produced the

 same performance for playing garden tennis.
-The 15 gauge string was also used for
+The 15 gauge string was also

 EARLY RACKET STRINGING